-Conditions of observations and basic concept of the Coloroid differ from other color order systems.
-"The aim is to provide a system in which the colors are spaced evenly in terms of their aesthetic effects, rather than of color differences as in the Munsell system, or perceptual content as in the NCS."
-[Hun92].
-In typical Coloroid experiments, the observer is given a wide field of view to observe a large set of often unneighboring color samples, and must give their responses relative quickly.
+Figure 4: A cylindrical projection of the continuous limit-color curve of the Coloroid content as in the NCS."
+[2].
+In typical Coloroid experiments, the observer can see in a wide view field simultaneously with a set of larger, often not neighboring color samples, and they have to answer relative quickly, not after a long adaptation time.
 These conditions make it similar to an observation of a complex image in the real life.
-Under this viewing conditions the human vision system can distinguish few colors, especially in the darker regions.
-Thereby the dH esthetical threshold in Coloroid is one to four times greater than the ds line element, which is the "unit" of just noticeable difference in other systems [Nem95].
+Under this view conditions the human vision system can distinguish less colors, especially in the darker regions.
+Thereby the dH esthetical threshold in Coloroid is 1...4 times greater than the ds line element, which is the "unit" of just noticeable difference in other systems [3].
 A rotating Maxwell wheel was applied in a great number of experiments, ensuring an arbitrary additive mixture of the black, white and the limit-color, by ratios s, w, and p, respectively, where s + w + p = 1.
-The limit-colors were the available most saturated solid-colors instead of spectral colors.

-Due to the very great number of observations and also to the obtained good correlations, we consider the basic concepts of Coloroid to be "axioms", which are valid for the above mentioned view-conditions:

-1. Surfaces of a constant Hue (A) form a plane, containing the neutral axis and a hue dependent limit-color, unlike most of the other systems having curved hue-surfaces, like e.g. the Munsell system.
+The limit-colors were the available most saturated solidcolors instead of spectral colors.
+Due to the very great number of observations and also to the obtained good correlations, we consider the basic concepts of Coloroid like "axioms", which are valid for the above mentioned view-conditions as: - 1.
+Surface of a constant Hue (A) form a plane, containing the neutral axis and a hue dependent limitcolor, unlike most of the other systems having curved hue-surfaces, like e.g. the Munsell system. - 2.
+Saturation $T = const \cdot ratio$ of the limit-color, where the constant depends on the hue.